 This indicates that the content on the website cannot be completely trusted.
 Alt News further looked for other sources that might have disclosed Gandhi’s net worth between US$ 2 to 19 billion, however, there weren’t any.
 Subsequently, the sources provided earlier in this article suggest the figure to be contrastingly lower than the amount being claimed.

-The rumours currently viral on social media are based on a six-year-old misreport that is being circulated as a recent event.
-As revealed through the course of this article, there is no conclusive evidence or data that proves Sonia Gandhi’s net worth is between US$ 2 billion to 19 billion, which is higher than the net worth of Gautam Adani and the Queen of England, and almost as much as the fifth richest woman in the world, Laurene Powell Jobs.
+The rumours currently viral on social media are based on a nine-year-old misreport that is being circulated as a recent event.
+As revealed through the course of this article, there is no conclusive evidence or data that proves Sonia Gandhi’s net worth is between US$ 2 billion to 19 billion, which is higher than the net worth of Gautam Adani and the Queen of England, and almost as much as the fifth richest woman in the world Laurene Powell Jobs.

 Independent journalism that speaks truth to power and is free of corporate and political control is possible only when people start contributing towards the same.
 Please consider donating towards this endeavour to fight fake news and misinformation.